CosyChirag/cosy/README.md

 ptrace, ELF symbols, and DWARF debug information; it is intentionally a CLI, not an IDE or an AI agent.

+> ⚠️ **Disclaimer:** The following information is currently being reviewed and verified.
+Content may change as updates become available.

 ## Build

 Debian/Ubuntu dependencies: